Bede: Youth

+Adulthood

+In Bede's thirtieth year (about 702), he became a priest, with the ordination again performed by Bishop John.

 In about 701 Bede wrote his first works, the De Arte Metrica and De Schematibus et Tropis; both were intended for use in the classroom.
 He continued to write for the rest of his life, eventually completing over 60 books, most of which have survived.
 Not all his output can be easily dated, and Bede may have worked on some texts over a period of many years.
 His last surviving work is a letter to Ecgbert of York, a former student, written in 734.
-A 6th-century Greek and Latin manuscript of Acts of the Apostles that is believed to have been used by Bede survives and is now in the Bodleian Library at University of Oxford.
+A 6th-century Greek and Latin manuscript of Acts of the Apostles that is believed to have been used by Bede survives and is now in the Bodleian Library at the University of Oxford.
 It is known as the Codex Laudianus.

 Bede may have worked on some of the Latin Bibles that were copied at Jarrow, one of which, the Codex Amiatinus, is now held by the Laurentian Library in Florence.
 Bede was a teacher as well as a writer; he enjoyed music and was said to be accomplished as a singer and as a reciter of poetry in the vernacular.
 It is possible that he suffered a speech impediment, but this depends on a phrase in the introduction to his verse life of St Cuthbert.
 Translations of this phrase differ, and it is uncertain whether Bede intended to say that he was cured of a speech problem, or merely that he was inspired by the saint's works.

-In 708, some monks at Hexham accused Bede of having committed heresy in his work De Temporibus.
+In 708 some monks at Hexham accused Bede of having committed heresy in his work De Temporibus.
 The standard theological view of world history at the time was known as the Six Ages of the World; in his book, Bede calculated the age of the world for himself, rather than accepting the authority of Isidore of Seville, and came to the conclusion that Christ had been born 3,952 years after the creation of the world, rather than the figure of over 5,000 years that was commonly accepted by theologians.
 The accusation occurred in front of the bishop of Hexham, Wilfrid, who was present at a feast when some drunken monks made the accusation.
 Wilfrid did not respond to the accusation, but a monk present relayed the episode to Bede, who replied within a few days to the monk, writing a letter setting forth his defence and asking that the letter also be read to Wilfrid.
 Bede had another brush with Wilfrid, for the historian says that he met Wilfrid sometime between 706 and 709 and discussed Æthelthryth, the abbess of Ely.
 Wilfrid had been present at the exhumation of her body in 695, and Bede questioned the bishop about the exact circumstances of the body and asked for more details of her life, as Wilfrid had been her advisor.